Tech-Educators/sept-2023-bootcamp/201/final-project/README.md

 Each team member's grade is based on their individual effort and the project's technical merit.

-Individual effort is graded based on links to commits and Pull Requests that demonstrate your contributions, as submitted in Canvas in the daily project week reports.
+Individual effort is graded based on links to commits and Pull Requests that demonstrate your contributions.

 Technical merit is graded based on the following criteria: